gokulramalingam2005/EXNO2DS/README.md

       To perform Exploratory Data Analysis on the given data set.

 # EXPLANATION:
-  The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis.
+  The primary aim with exploratory analysis is to examine the data for distribution, outliers and anomalies to direct specific testing of your hypothesis

 # ALGORITHM:
 STEP 1: Import the required packages to perform Data Cleansing,Removing Outliers and Exploratory Data Analysis.